Celebrating Over 30 Years of Adventure Horse Riding Holidays

 What does the price of the trek include?

 The price includes your round trip transport from Kununurra, a swag (bed roll) with linens and mosquito tent, all tack (we use stock saddles), riding helmets (guests may bring own if up to standard), canvas saddlebags, all meals from arrival with us to departure, and accommodation or camping the night prior to departure and the night the trek finishes.

 What are the camping arrangements while out on a horse trek?

-You will sleep in a comfortable swag, with fresh linen and pillow and a doona.
-You will have a good mattress, and your own mosquito dome.
+You will sleep in a comfortable swag, with fresh linen, pillow and a doona.
+You will have a good camping mattress, and your own mosquito dome.

 What are the meals like while out on trek?

 Meals include cooked breakfasts and muesli with fruit, homemade cakes and biscuits for morning smoko, cold meats, fruit and salads for lunch, and hearty dinners cooked over the campfire.

-We can cater for some special dietary needs but do have our limits – just ask.
+We can cater for some special dietary needs but we do have our limits – just ask.

 How old do you need to be to come on a trek?